gurpreetsachdeva/OHLCAnalyticsService/README.md

 Memory Analysis using MAT
 ===================================
 1. Create Heap Dumps and Analysed them in eclipse.
-Attach the screenshots in screenshot folder
+Attach the screenshots in the folder Perfomance inside Screenshots folder.
+2. It shows the impact of PubSub Service historical records, they are the ones who consume memory but not significant as expected.[8.9MB]

 ToDos
 ========